If you’re planning to purchase a new vehicle, it’s important to include the car insurance cost in your overall budget.

 Mini makes a variety of different models and the cost to insure them will vary based on a number of factors.
 Choosing entry-level vehicles with a low starting price, smaller engine under the hood and plenty of safety features will help keep your premium affordable while more luxury and sporty models will push up the cost of coverage.

-You can reduce your insurance costs by regularly comparing coverage options, inquiring about available discounts and choosing the highest deductible.
+No matter which Mini model you choose, you can save money on your insurance by regularly comparing your coverage options, inquiring about available discounts and opting for the highest deductible.

 Frequently asked questions